 Red Flag: Any firm that fails to provide a full disclosure of estimated savings shouldn’t be trusted.

 Settlement companies do not make monthly payments to your creditors.
 Instead, it should settle debts with lump sum payments taken from an account held in escrow in your name.
+This helps you get out of debt without creating confusion over who is submitting the payments.

 Red Flag: If the company claims to make monthly payments or if it gives you the impression that it does, then find out exactly how they conduct their business.
 This is not how debt settlement generally works and is cause for you to be concerned about pursuing business with that company.